feyzijan/AlgosWithC/Quicksort/README.md

-# CSE 6010 Workshop 4 Overview

-In this workshop, the objective is to implement the Quicksort algorithm and use it to sort an array of items.
+Implemented the Quicksort algorithm and used it to sort an array of items.
 Each item consists of three double values, and the sorting is based on the second value of each item.
-Here are the key tasks for the workshop:
+Here are the key steps:

 1. Define a struct to represent an item containing three double values.